geoserver/geoserver.github.io/_posts/2026-04-21-geoserver-3-rc-crowdfunding-success.md

 - Release Candidate
 ---

-GeoServer [3.0-RC](/release/3.0-RC/) is now available, and it marks something bigger than a release candidate.
+GeoServer [3.0-RC](/release/3.0-RC/) is now available, and with it we can celebrate something bigger than a release candidate.

 This milestone is the concrete outcome of a successful community crowdfunding campaign.

-When the [GeoServer 3 crowdfunding initiative](/sponsor/gs3-crowdfunding) was launched in September 2024, the goal was ambitious.
+When we launched the [GeoServer 3 crowdfunding initiative](/sponsor/gs3-crowdfunding) in September 2024, the goal was ambitious.
 GeoServer needed more than incremental maintenance.
 It needed a full platform modernization, including a new generation user experience, a stronger security foundation, a modern Java stack, improved raster processing, and the engineering effort required to carry those changes across the broader GeoServer ecosystem.

 That work is now visible in GeoServer 3.0-RC.